roscopeco/moxy/README.md

 ##### Spying

-Instead of stubbing, you can turn your mock into a spy by having it call the real method, like so:
+Instead of stubbing, you can turn your mock into a partial spy by having it call the real method, like so:

 ```java